 - Cut out unnecessary meetings and find faster and more efficient ways to communicate so that you can save time.

 - Explain the process of project management to your team so they are aware of the importance of a well-structed plan.

-It's better to have a single online platform like a resource management software that all the team members can use.
+It's better to have a single online platform like a resource scheduling software that all the team members can use.
 This way, everyone can have a clarity on which resource is aligned on what and till when.
-Having said that, it is also important to ensure that workload management tools easily integrates with other business tools your organization might be working with.
+Having said that, it is also important to ensure that workload management tools easily integrate with other business tools your organization might be working with.
 This way, it will be easy for your team to switch between apps and spreadsheets and focus on high-impact work.
 Lastly, look for a resource management software that has an in-built workload management component.

 5. Monitor schedules and projects regularly

 Finally, you should have a realistic view about your projects and team's schedules and competencies.
 You should also have flexibility to alter plans if there is a need.
 Tracking your team's workloads and calculating their utilization percentage in real time can help highlight challenges in advance and avoid burnout.
 For instance, if you calculate your team's utilization and notice a resource going over 80%, you can reassign some of their responsibilities or tasks to make their schedule a little lighter.
 Also, if this seems to be a pattern, then you might be taking on more projects than your team's capacity.

 How can you Leverage eResource Scheduler – A Leading Resource Management Software?